When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Suntour Electric hub motor

-The motor has remain unchanged, this version still uses the excellent Suntour HESC electric bike motor with active torque sensing pedal assist.
+The motor has remained unchanged, this version still uses the excellent Suntour HESC electric bike motor with active torque sensing pedal assist.
 The display also remains unchanged.
 My opinion?
 If it ain’t broke, don’t fix it!

-The Suntour motor has proven itself to be a reliable ebike drive system, and the torque sensing pedal assist is simply sublime!
+The Suntour motor has proven itself to be a reliable e-bike drive system, and the torque-sensing pedal assist is simply sublime!

-The upshot of this is, is you get a sensation of an enhanced cycling ability – you literally feel like you have somehow developed the cycling strength of a pro!
+The upshot of this is, is you get a sensation of an enhanced cycling ability – you feel like you have somehow developed the cycling strength of a pro!

-The other benefit of a torque sensing pedal assist is increased motor efficiency.
-When you are cruising along on the flat and not putting in much effort, the motor will not be giving you much assist, but when the road steepens and you start to put more effort in, the motor adds to this effort – for me, this is what ebikes are about.
+The other benefit of a torque-sensing pedal assist is increased motor efficiency.
+When you are cruising along on the flat and not putting in much effort, the motor will not be giving you much assist, but when the road steepens and you start to put more effort in, the motor adds to this effort – for me, this is what e-bikes are about.
 I’m not interested in the motor doing all the work, I still want to feel like I have had some exercise.

 The battery itself still has the same 36v 11.6ah (417Wh) energy capacity as before.
-In the 2018, the motor controller (the brains of the motor) was located to the rear of the battery casing.
+In 2018, the motor controller (the brains of the motor) was located at the rear of the battery casing.
 Now the controller is hidden on the underside of the frame (where the downtube meets the bottom bracket).

-This battery uses high quality Panasonic 18650 lithium cells, and is guaranteed for 2 years.
+This battery uses high-quality Panasonic 18650 lithium cells and is guaranteed for 2 years.
 Halfords claim a maximum range of approximately 60 miles, but this will vary greatly depending on rider weight, how hilly your route is, wind direction etc.

-I have ridden about 45 miles on a 2018 model, and still had a couple of bars left on the battery indicator, but I only used the assist on steep hills.
+I have ridden about 45 miles on a 2018 model and still had a couple of bars left on the battery indicator, but I only used the assist on steep hills.